 Bollinger Bands are a technical indicator that measures volatility.

-Traders often use Bollinger Bands in conjunction with other technical indicators to confirm potential entry and exit points.
+Traders often use Bollinger Bands along with other technical indicators to confirm potential entry and exit points.

-Bollinger Bands can also be used to identify periods of low volatility, which can be an indication that a breakout is imminent.
-If the bands are narrow and the price is trading near the middle of the bands, it could be a sign that a breakout is about to occur.
+If the bands are narrow and the price is trading near the middle of the bands, it could suggest that a breakout is about to occur.

-In this chart example you can see that between 1 p.m. and 2 p.m., Motorsport Games Inc. (NASDAQ: MSGM) was trading in a period of low volatility.
-And after trading in a tight range it broke out slightly to the upside.
-The same thing happened when it traded in a tight range between around 2:30 p.m. and 3:30 p.m.
+In this chart example, you can see that between 1 p.m. and 2 p.m., Motorsport Games Inc. (NASDAQ: MSGM) traded in a period of low volatility.
+After trading in a tight range, it slightly broke out to the upside.
+The same pattern occurred when it traded in a tight range from around 2:30 p.m. to 3:30 p.m.

 Ichimoku Cloud

 The Ichimoku Cloud, also known as the Ichimoku Kinko Hyo, is a technical indicator that has been widely used in Japan since the 1970s.
-It’s now used by traders around the world to identify potential entry and exit points, as well as to confirm trends and identify potential areas of support and resistance.
+It is now employed by traders around the world to identify potential entry and exit points, confirm trends, and recognize potential areas of support and resistance.

 The Ichimoku Cloud consists of several lines, or "cloud," which are plotted on a chart.